Prepare Yourself and Your Practice to Confidently and Ethically Respond to Emotional Support Animal Requests

 Our professional ethics encourage us to improve our competence and confidence before engaging in specific services or referring clients out to other providers.
 With the information you'll learn in this course, you'll do just that!

-If you wish to incorporate Emotional Support Animal assessments and letters into your menu of services, this course will help you develop your policy and your ESA letter template so you can stop referring out clients (and losing money) and begin having clients seek you out for ESA services (and boost your income).
+If you wish to incorporate Emotional Support Animal assessments and letters into your menu of services, this coaching aspect of this course will help you identify all the necessary pieces to develop your policy and your ESA letter template so you can stop referring out clients (and losing money) and begin having clients seek you out for ESA services (and boost your income).

 What You'll Get

-- Access to eight (8) online modules covering everything you need to know related to Emotional Support Animals and how to integrate ESA assessments and letters into your service offerings,
+- Access to eight (8) online modules (informational and homework/worksheet-based) covering all the aspects you need to know/consider related to Emotional Support Animals and how to integrate ESA assessments and letters into your service offerings,

 - Personalized coaching through each step of the course,